What do we do?

 If you have any questions about the work of the governing body, then please contact one of the governors, (see the 'who are we' section).
 You are also welcome to see non-confidential minutes of our governing body meetings, please just ask the school secretary.

-If you are interested in becoming a governor, please contact Mrs Cook, the head teacher or Kevin Moore, the chair of the Governing Body via the School Office.
+If you are interested in becoming a governor, please contact Mrs Groves, the head teacher or Kevin Moore, the chair of the Governing Body via the School Office.